Updated

 Florence New Jersey

-Elizabeth =Cap.
 Nathan Green Warwick, R.I.
-[Whole notation highly suspect]
+[Whole notation highly

-Esther = Murray Hamilton, MO [Wrong. =Morgan Andrews.
-Confused with her niece]
+Murray Hamilton, MO [Wrong. =Morgan

-James Vassar MI [Confused with his son Levi who fathered the next two]
+Vassar MI [Confused with his son Levi who fathered the next two]

 D. Wilford Saginaw, Mich.
-LeValley family still active in Michigan
+LeValley family still

 Francis [Frank] D. Vassar Mich.

-[Esther LeValley Murray really was a daughter of James & moved to Hamilton MO with him.]
+[Esther LeValley Murray really was a daughter of James & moved to

-John Summit, Schoharie County, New York
+Summit, Schoharie County, New York

 Harvey Summit, N.Y.
 X